bertreb/pimatic-smartmeter-obis/README.md

 This capability list is writen into the pimatic log under "info".

 Create a new SmartmeterObis device.
-You can choose between the D0 of Slm protocol depending on the type of smartmeter you are using.
+You can choose between the D0 of Sml protocol depending on the type of smartmeter you are using.

 The initial device doesn't expose any values.
 You need to add them in the device configuration (obisValues).
 The available values are: